-If you’re no longer experiencing relapses, your symptoms aren’t getting worse, and you don’t have side effects, the treatment is likely right for you.
+If you’re no longer experiencing relapses, your symptoms aren’t getting worse, and you don’t have side effects, your current treatment is likely right for you.

 Contact your neurologist if you experience new or worsening symptoms.
-You may need to switch medications if you experience treatment-related side effects as well.
+You may also need to switch medications if you experience treatment-related side effects.

-There are two injectable therapies for MS. One is interferon beta (Betaseron, Avonex, Rebif, Extavia, Plegridy).
-The other injectable treatment is glatiramer acetate (Copaxone, Glatopa).
-Despite having to inject them, these medications have less side effects than others.
+There are a few injectable therapies for MS. Despite having to inject them, these medications tend to have fewer side effects than others.

 Oral therapies include:

-Infusion therapies include natalizumab (Tysabri), ocrelizumab (Ocrevus), mitoxantrone (Novantrone), and alemtuzumab (Lemtrada).
-These are administered at an infusion facility once every few weeks or months and are the most effective for reducing relapses.
+Injectable therapies are administered at an infusion facility once every few weeks or months and are the most effective for reducing relapses.

-The National Multiple Sclerosis Society provides a comprehensive summary of FDA-approved MS therapies.
+The National Multiple Sclerosis Society provides a comprehensive summary of Food and Drug Administration (FDA)-approved MS therapies.

 Side effects are treatment-specific.
 You should always discuss any potential side effects with your neurologist.